Paul, Weiss, Rifkind, Wharton & Garrison: Notable representations

+Other major clients that Paul, Weiss has represented in litigation include major financial industry companies such as Blackstone Group, Citibank and Goldman Sachs, as well as tech giants Google and Amazon.

 Pro bono

-In 2018, Paul, Weiss worked pro bono to try and find over 400 parents who were separated from their families at the southern border of the United States and then deported.
+In 2018, Paul, Weiss worked pro bono to try to find more than 400 parents who were separated from their families at the southern border of the United States and then deported.
 The work was part of the federal American Civil Liberties Union (ACLU) lawsuit, which was brought against the Trump administration over its family separation policy.
-ACLU asked Paul, Weiss to head the committee that worked with three nonprofits to find the parents.
+The ACLU asked Paul, Weiss to head the committee that worked with three nonprofits to find the parents.
 By November, almost all of the 400 deported parents had been found.

-In 2019, Pablo Fernandez was released from jail after being wrongfully convicted of murder.
-He had served over twenty-four years in prison.
-Lawyers from Paul, Weiss were his pro-bono defense team.